 2. Sugar Ray Leonard vs Tommy Hearns—September 16, 1981: With Sugar Ray and “The Motor City Cobra” each holding a version of the title, Leonard vs Hearns was a fight to decide the one true king as well as the best boxer in the world, pound-for-pound.
 Hearns took the early lead, but Leonard turned things around in the sixth with a two-fisted attack and forced “The Hitman” to stick and move.
 Behind on points in the late going, Leonard rendered the scorecards meaningless with a withering attack in round thirteen and the bout was stopped in the following round with Hearns taking a pounding on the ropes.
 The thrilling clash was viewed by a sell-out crowd in Caesars Palace and millions watching via closed circuit television.

 1. Roberto Duran vs Sugar Ray Leonard—June 20, 1980: The first monumental “superfight” of the new post-Ali era, the most eagerly anticipated prizefight since Ali vs Frazier III, Duran vs Leonard captured the pubic’s imagination like few fights before or since.
 More than forty-six thousand fans jammed Olympic Stadium, and millions around the world sold-out entire arenas for the closed-circuit telecast, all eager to watch “Manos de Piedra” challenge the undefeated Sugar Ray.
 Surprisingly, Montrealers rooted for the wild Panamanian, not for the champion who had enjoyed such great success in the Montreal Olympics four years prior.
-In the end, Leonard’s courage, speed and talent were not quite enough to overcome the tactical mistake of going toe-to-toe with a Duran who was in excellent condition and driven to secure the biggest win of his career and after fifteen torrid rounds, the close decision went to Roberto.
+In the end, Leonard’s courage, speed and talent were not quite enough to overcome the tactical mistake of going toe-to-toe with a Duran who was in excellent condition and driven to secure the biggest win of his career.
+After fifteen torrid and truly thrilling rounds, not to mention two of the very best performances ever from a pair of all-time greats, the close decision went to the legendary Panamanian.